-A set of multiple Session Profiles can be saved as a single Rumba Desktop Profile.
+A set of multiple session profiles can be saved as a single Rumba desktop profile.
 This allows you to provide a standard set of tabbed sessions to your users, minimizing the amount of configuration needed for each individual user.

-By default, Rumba Desktops are stored with the file extension .rdps in the following folder:
+By default, Rumba desktop profiles are stored with the file extension .rdps in the following folder: